samyak1409/internship-tasks/README.md

-# Crypto Meta Extractor
+# Internship Tasks

-This repository contains the code which extracts some metadata of all the cryptocurrencies listed (>9K) on [CoinMarketCap](https://coinmarketcap.com).
+This repository contains codes of Web Scraping tasks of my Internship.

 ## Coding Standards